vita-epfl/CrowdNav/README.md

 Environment has different setup for different phases and the behavior of policy also depends what phase it is in.
-* Train: environment randomly initialized the position and goal for pedestrians and RL policy uses epsilon-greedy to balance exploration and exploitation.
+* Train: environment randomly initialized the position and goal for pedestrians and RL policy uses epsilon-greedy to stabilize the training.
-* Val: environment is the same as train, but RL policy uses a stable epsilon.
+* Val: environment is the same as train, but RL policy doesn't use epsilon-greedy.
-* Test: environment has some fixed test cases and RL policy uses a stable epsilon.
+* Test: environment has some fixed test cases and RL policy doesn't use epsilon-greed.

 ### Evaluation
 The success rate, collision rate and extra time to reach goal are used to measure